Skip to content

 History

 NICAP's membership at its peak included scientists, engineers, military officers, and members of Congress.
 Its Washington location and Keyhoe's contacts meant the UFO Investigator frequently published material available through no other civilian channel.
-NHI Archive editorial assessment
+Archive editorial assessment

 The Infiltration Question